aimeos/aimeos-typo3-dist/README.md

 }
 ```

+For version 21.7 and later this isn't necessary any more.
 Now install the Aimeos distribution for TYPO3 via command line:

 ```bash
 composer req aimeos/aimeos_dist